isomerpages/singapore-customs-cms/_businesses/Exporting Goods/export-procedures.md

 -   Making a false declaration

-    -   Declaring the wrong country of origin on export permit
+    -   Declaring the wrong country of origin on export permit.
+Please refer to [Customs Circular No. 06/2025](customs.gov.sg/files/news-and-media/Circular_06_2025.pdf) to find out how to accurately declare the Country/Region of Origin.

 **Penalties upon conviction for key offences**